OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/azure-virtual-machines/configuration-structure.md

 ---
-title: Tentacle VM Extension Configuration Structure
+title: Tentacle VM extension configuration structure
 description: Detailed file format information for the configuration files required for the Azure Tentacle VM Extension
 position: 7
 ---

 These files are required to install the extension [via the Azure CLI](via-the-azure-cli.md) or [via PowerShell](via-powershell.md).

-## Public Settings
+## Public settings

 The schema for the public configuration file is: